immcantation/tigger/docs/topics/findUnmutatedCalls.md

 of the given `allele_calls`.

 germline_db
-:   a vector of named nucleotide germline sequences
+:   vector of named nucleotide germline sequences